JoshuaAdams7/JoshuaAdams7.github.io/az500/azure_firewall/azure_firewall_manager.md

 * Click on the Security configuration menu item.
 * Change Internet traffic to Azure Firewall.
 * Change Private traffic to Send via Azure Firewall.
-* Change Inter-hub to Enabled .
+* Change Inter-hub to Enabled.
 * Click on Save.
 * Click on OK to the warming message.